 Kink – It’s About Identity, Not Shock Value

 Kink is definitely present at Pride and has been since the very first Pride event following Stonewall.
 In fact, members of this community were also the first to organize activism against AIDS.
 And yet every year, as preparations are being made for annual pride events, there is a debate about whether the Kink community should be involved.
-Those opposed are the older generations of the LGBTQ+ community or those who believe that eliminating kink members from the events and “membership” in the community, in general, will improve society’s tolerance and acceptance.
+Those opposed are the older generations of the LGBTQIA+ community or those who believe that eliminating kink members from the events and “membership” in the community, in general, will improve society’s tolerance and acceptance.
 After all, their dress and appearance can be seen as “shocking” and a bit scary to many in the straight world.
 But here’s the thing: the kink community identifies itself as a valid part of the larger community and does not see itself as “in it” for any kind of shock value.
 They simply represent a specific gender identity.
+Additionally, not all members of this community endorse displays that disrespect the right of the general public to consent to witnessing certain behaviors.

 How to Define Kink